SahilVilayatkar/Medoc/README.md

 CloudWatch (Monitoring):
 Tracks how well your resources (like EC2, RDS, and ElastiCache) are performing.
-Keeps logs of activities, sends alerts if something goes wrong, and shows live performance data in dashboards.# Medoc
+Keeps logs of activities, sends alerts if something goes wrong, and shows live performance data in dashboards.